aGotelli/Andrea_Gotelli_EROLA_Assignment/README.md

  * The robot max speed could be considered in the joint limit velocity and effort, leaving it out of the code, resulting in a less robot dependent code.
  * Add an error handling section in order to prevent the user to input inconsistent data.
  * Add the smach_viewer interface once solved the problem of integration or when the package itself is ported in python3.
+ * Add a proper wheeling for the robot, implementing the castor wheel properly

 # <a name="S-AC"></a>Authors and Contacts
 This project was relized by Andrea Gotelli.